satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 consideration the reviewers' recommendations to either publish, reject or request revisions of the article.
 After publication, problems such as fraud or mistakes are addressed via retraction after disclosure or exposure by countering articles or letters to the editor.
+Through the review process and the scientific community's history of policing itself, science is thought to have a self-correcting character.
 However, with the ever-increasing deluge of articles of variable quality, the difficulty for individual reviewers to review the increasingly complex and multidisciplinary content of articles, and the use of journal impact factors as proxies for evaluations of individual articles, the integrity